d12frosted/elpa-mirror/gnu/taxy-readme.txt

   ("Lettery" "A comprehensive taxonomy of letters."
    (("Vowels" "You know what those are."
      ("A" "E" "I"))
-    ("Consonants" "Well, if they aren't a vowel..."
+    ("Consonants" "Well, if they aren't vowels..."
      ("B" "C" "D" "F" "G" "H" "J" "K" "L" "M" "N"))))
 #+END_SRC